kishorvinod/Backend-Assessment/README.md

 For this project we have used Prisma as the ORM

-I have completed Module 1 User and 4 Task in this assessment
+I have completed Module 1 User and 3 Task Management in this assessment

 ## 1. Start Postgres (Docker)
 Run a local Postgres container (example):